eldorplus/react-hello-world/README.md

      "presets": [ "es2015", "react" ]
     }

+We should add a command to `package.json` to build all application code with webpack, this will allow us to run `npm run build` to build the app.

+    "build": "webpack",

 With the project initialized and `webpack` installed, create the project `src/` and `static/` directories:

     mkdir src static